Introduction to Imperialism (15)

 In North America, the strategic potentiality of the indigenous Resistance depended on the context of war and peace between the European metropolises and their colonies, and on that of the colonies between themselves (1763-1814).
 Wars and formal or unequal treaties neutralized the political base of the Native Americans’ Resistance; and the colonies of population of European origin, with a permanent military and civilian territorial administration, ended up with its social base.
 The last Aboriginal insurrection: the Apache Wars, was reduced in 1886.
 The Sandwich Islands preserved their independence in the frame of the expansion and the rivalry between the colonial Powers of the Pacific; but the multi-racial migration, the epidemics, the missionaries and the coup d’état of the colonists in 1893 led to the annexation of the Hawaiian Islands.

-In this way, an initial Jewish remnant of the 0.3% of the population of Palestine during the Ottoman Empire was turned after the Second World War: in that international context favourable to the Hebrew exodus to Palestine, to its war terrorism and then State Terrorism of Zionist ideology, and to the implantation of its population colonies transplanted from abroad that excluded and expelled the autochthonous Semites of Palestine, into a local or relative “majority” that does currently hold the whole totalitarian power.
-A criminal power that, in consonance with the current semantic, moral and ideological corruption implemented under the protection of the hegemonic Power, is shamelessly called “legitimate and democratic”.
+In this way, an initial “Jewish” remnant of the 0.3% of the population of Palestine during the Ottoman Empire was turned – in that international context after the Second World War, favourable to the Hebrew exodus to Palestine, to its war terrorism and then State Terrorism of Zionist ideology, and to the implantation of its population colonies transplanted from abroad which did exclude and expel the autochthonous Semites of Palestine – into a local or relative “majority” that does currently hold the whole totalitarian power.
+A criminal and anti-Semitic power that, in consonance with the current semantic, moral and ideological corruption implemented under the protection of the hegemonic Power, they do at all hours and shamelessly call “a legitimate and democratic State”.
 (We refer the reader to the previous Chapter 4 – ‘Dominant morality and ideology: instruments of the dominant power’.)

-In violation of all fundamental human rights and therefore of any genuine Democracy, that Zionist power: which has confiscated for its exclusive benefit the term/concept ‘anti-Semitism’ with the complicithy or stupidity of Western “intellectuals” and propagandists, consists in maintaining the cornering, suffocation and genocide of the autochthonous Palestinian Semites in the Gaza Strip, after having expelled them from their lands and homes; and in imposing their exclusion in the West Bank through a racist régime of apartheid and super-Bantustanization of their territory.
+In violation of all fundamental human rights and therefore of any genuine Democracy, that Zionist power: which counting on the venality or stupidity of Western “intellectuals” and propagandists has confiscated for its own and exclusive benefit the term/concept ‘anti-Semitism’ for any crfiticism that is directed against Zionismconsists in maintaining the cornering, suffocation and genocide of the autochthonous Palestinian Semites in the Gaza Strip, after having expelled them from their lands and homes; and in imposing their exclusion in the West Bank through a racist régime of apartheid and super-Bantustanization of their territory.
 (In contrast to the innumerable illegal “settlements” imposed by the Zionist régime in the West Bank, in South Africa and South West Africa – present-day Namibia – there “only” twenty Bantustans operated.)

 Our people will never forget the help that the Soviet Union offered us, nor its loyal support to Israel, in its struggle for independence in its historical cradle.”
 (From the letter of David Ben-Gurion, Prime Minister of Israel, to Stalin, thanking him for the support of the USSR and its satellites to Israel at the UNO, and for their rejection – even through the veto – of the Resolution 194, in December 1948, which recognized the right of the 750,000 Palestinians expelled from their homes and cities, as well as their descendant and heirs, to return to them.
 The United States and the United Kigdom voted in favour of the resolution.)

 There are no special privileges for so-called “chosen peoples”, and all the Peoples of the World are to be treated equally.
-Therefore, they must be recognized and supported as persecuted, when they are persecuted; and denounced and fought as criminal aggressors and oppressors, when they are aggressors.
+Therefore, they must be recognized and supported as persecuted, when they are persecuted; and denounced and fought as criminal aggressors and oppressors when they are aggressors; as is currently the Zionist entity, perpetrator of crimes of war, crimes against the peace and security of Peoples and their legitimate States, and crimes against Humanity.

 The consolidation – even temporary – of the imperialistic domination implies some means that not all imperialism can or want to use.
 “The execution of the nationalist leaders, at the opportune moment, would have not stopped but certainly delayed considerably the Movements of National Liberation across the world.”
 “The execution of the responsible agents is an effective way to slow the march to freedom.”